Myat-Min-Khant/Face-Mask-Detection/README.md

   -c [CONFIDENCE], --confidence [CONFIDENCE]
                         Confidence point of face detection(default = 0.5)

-You will see What the argument are!
+You will see What the arguments are!

 for image example usage,